-The Board of Education will review this Code of Conduct every year and update it as necessary.
-In conducting the review, the Board of Education will consider how effective the code's provisions have been and whether the code has been applied fairly and consistently.
+The Board of Education will review this code of conduct every year and update it as necessary.
+In conducting the review, the Board will consider how effective the code's provisions have been and whether the code has been applied fairly and consistently.

-The Board of Education may appoint an advisory committee to assist in reviewing the code and the district's response to Code of Conduct violations.
-The committee will be made up of representatives of student, teacher, administrator, and parent organizations, school safety personnel and other school personnel.
+The Board may appoint an advisory committee to assist in reviewing the code and the district's response to code of conduct violations.
+The committee will be made up of representatives of student, teachers, administrator, and parent organizations, school safety personnel and other school personnel.

-Before making any revisions to the Code of Conduct, the Board of Education will hold at least one public hearing at which school personnel, parents, students and any other interested party may participate.
+Before making any revisions to the code, the Board will hold at least one public hearing at which school personnel, parents, students and any other interested party may participate.

-The Code of Conduct and any amendments to it will be filed with the Commissioner of Education no later than 30 days after adoption.
+The code of conduct and any amendments to it will be filed with the Commissioner of Education no later than 30 days after adoption.